ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_fwobj_vip.rst

       realservers_max_connections:
         description:
           - Max number of active connections that can be directed to the real server.
-When reached, sessions are sent to o
+When reached, sessions are sent to
-          - ther real servers.
+          - their real servers.
         required: false

       realservers_monitor: